tillsanders/tillsanders/README.md

 - [**OpenElectionCompass**](https://open-election-compass.com) ~ Creator<br>
   I'm passionate about free and open source software and created the Open­Election­Compass to support political education, participation and democracy.

-A quick shout-out to some great projects, teams and individuals whose work I really appreciate: Vue, Nuxt, Laravel, OpenCollective, Apple, Jest, Figma, Affinity, @sindresorhus, @thetutlage.
+A quick shout-out to some great projects, teams and individuals whose work I really appreciate: Vue, Nuxt, Laravel, OpenCollective, elemantaryOS, Apple, Jest, Figma, Affinity, @sindresorhus, @thetutlage.
 You guys rock :metal:

 I use my open source projects to keep learning new stuff.
 Currently I'm diving deeper into Nest.js, MongoDB and GraphQL.